basro/stylance-rs/README.md

 Stylance is a library and cli tool for working with scoped CSS in rust.

+Features

+- Import hashed class names from css files into your rust code as string constants.
+Trying to use a class name that doesn't exist in the css file becomes an error in rust.
+- Bundle your css module files into a single output css file with all the class names transformed to include a hash (by using stylance cli).
+- Class name hashes are deterministic and based on the relative path between the css file and your crate's manifest dir (where the Cargo.toml resides)
+- CSS Bundle generation is independent of the rust build process, allowing for blazingly fast iteration when modifying the contents of a css style rule.

 ## Usage

 Stylance is divided in two parts: